anastassiavybornova/knudepunkter/docs/datarequirements.md

 * *Not* contain parallel edges with the same start and end nodes that are *not* representing stretches on the same road/path.
 In that case, an interstitial node must be added to split one of the parallel edges.

 * Unlike a generalized network, a technical network might contain more than one node with the same node ID.
 This for example happens at intersections, where more than one node geometry is needed for a correct detailed mapping of the network, but all nodes at the intersection belongs to the same 'cycle node' used for navigation.
     * In that case, the node data set must contain an attribute 'main'.
-For each node number, *one* node must have 'main' = True, while all other nodes with that number must have 'main' = False (see illustration below).
+For each intersection mapped with more than one node, *one* node must have 'main' = True, while all other nodes at the intersection must have 'main' = False (see illustration below).
+    * The nodes with 'main' = False must additionally have a column 'main_ref', which contains the node id of their main node (the node with 'main' = True).

 <p align="center"><img alt="Illustration of main node" src="/images/main_node.png" width=50%></p>